 Our lawyers entered a plea of guilty before the Local Court of NSW on behalf of our client.
 Accordingly, the Magistrate sentenced our client to a Conditional Release Order (CRO) to be of good behaviour for a period of 12 months.

-This non custodial sentence is a good result for our client.
-He could not afford to be away from, or even lose, his job if he found himself in prison.
+This non custodial sentence is a good result for our client as he could not afford to be away from, or even lose, his job.

-If police find you in possession of ketamine they may charge you with drug possession or supply.
+If police find you in possession of a prohibited drug, they may charge you with drug possession or supply.
 If so, contact our drug lawyers straight away.